 Bankruptcy Advantages and Disadvantages

-Home owners often think if they go Bankrupt they will be automatically forced to sell their home.
-This is not the case.
-Your property is only at immediate risk if there is significant equity in it.
-If there is little or no equity the risk is minimal as long as you take the right advice and maintain your mortgage payments.
+You may believe going Bankrupt means you will be forced to sell your home.
+This is not necessarily the case.
+A property is only at risk if there is significant equity in it.
+If there is little or no equity it is likely that you will be able to keep it as long as you maintain your mortgage payments.

 5. Debt written off

-1. Your property may be at risk if there is equity in it
+1. Property may be at risk if there is Significant Equity

-If you are a home owner it is very important to get expert advice before going bankrupt.
-If there is little or no equity in your property it will probably not be at risk.
-However if there is significant equity in your home the Official Receiver will be forced to realise this for the benefit of your creditors.
-This could mean the forced sale of your home if the equity cannot be raised in any other way.
+If there is significant equity in your home the Official Receiver must realise your share for the benefit of your creditors.
+This could mean the forced sale of your property if the cash cannot be raised in any other way.